-[Regulation 13 inserted in Gazette 29 Jun 2004 p.
+[Regulation 13 inserted: Gazette 29 Jun 2004 p.
 2517.]

 14. Notice and response to be given to Commission

 (1) A notice given under section 42(1) of the Act, or a response under section 42A(1) of the Act, cannot be admitted in any proceeding or conference before the Commission unless a copy of that notice or response has been filed in the office of the Registrar of the Commission at least 7 days before the proceeding or conference.